How to Start Beekeeping

 Growing too big too fast is a good way to experience failure in beekeeping.

 A hive management plan for pollination is different and does not require such strong colonies.
+However the basic needs of the bee colonies is the same.

-For honey production: The cost of bees, equipment for the bees, boxes to store honey can easily reach into hundreds or thousands of dollars.
+For massive honey production: The cost of bees, equipment for the bees, boxes to store honey can easily reach into hundreds or thousands of dollars.

 Beginner Beekeeping Gloves – You Can Go Cheap